 Jennifer Wilkerson — For my capstone, I created a legacy project for the Traditional Roots Institute called “Common Not Ordinary.”
 The project provided content for their social media, as well as to support students further in their botanical studies.
 It involved taking photos of medicinal herbs, researching abstract uses for said herb, and creating an infographic with a synopsis of the research article.
 After graduation I will be taking a year for self-care and reflection before continuing on to the Chinese medicine program.

 Olivia Jones — For my capstone project, I completed an internship with Growing Gardens, an organization that focuses on how food access and nutrition affect Portland’s richly diverse communities.
 I implemented cooking demonstrations at food pantries held at local elementary schools.
 I hope to work in community health and nutrition education after I graduate.

 Nikol Wells — For my capstone project, I wanted to inspire my fellow Starbucks coworkers to reduce cup waste in our stores, since our paper and plastic cups are not recyclable.
 Every employee at all 14 stores in my district have committed to only using reusable cups while at work.
 I am excited to see the impact this commitment could make company wide.

 Want to see more of our student’s capstone work?
-View 2019’s Integrative Health Science Undergraduate Capstone Projects.
+View the 2019 Integrative Health Sciences Undergraduate Capstone Projects.